 We have an exceptional faculty and seek associations with professional companies to help you 'get your work done'.
 We have partnered with legendary film producer Christine Vachon and her company Killer Films to offer innovative training in film, and we have an association with MICHA, the Michael Chekhov Association, to enhance our acting program.
-Academy Award-winning actress Mercedes Ruehl, and Obie Award-winning playwright Annie Baker have recently joined our core faculty.
+Academy Award-winning actress Mercedes Ruehl, and Pulitzer Prize-winning playwright Annie Baker have recently joined our core faculty.

-So, what do Jon Robin Baitz, Annie Baker, Emily Mann, John Patrick Shanley, Marsha Norman, Austin Pendleton, Kathleen Marshall, Stephen Adly Guirgis, Rinde Eckert, Mercedes Ruehl, Jules Feiffer, Julie Andrews, Alan Alda and Tennessee Williams have in common?
+So, what do Jon Robin Baitz, Annie Baker, Emily Mann, John Patrick Shanley, Marsha Norman, Austin Pendleton, Kathleen Marshall, Stephen Adly Guirgis, Rinde Eckert, Mercedes Ruehl, Jules Feiffer, Julie Andrews, and Tennessee Williams have in common?
 Southampton Arts.
 True, Williams, unlike the others, is not a faculty member.
-But he lived on campus for a time in our historic windmill, a Southampton treasure built in the early 1700’s, where he wrote an experimental play based on his friend, Abstract Expressionist painter Jackson Pollack.
+But he lived on campus for a time in our historic windmill, a Southampton treasure built in the early 1700’s, where he wrote an experimental play based on his friend, painter Jackson Pollack.
 On July 13, 2013, the windmill was declared a Literary Landmark because of the Williams connection.
 His memory inspires our mission to foster the unique voices of emerging theatre and film artists, and to encourage new forms of storytelling.

 With the escalating costs of education, I am happy to say that we offer not only excellent training with a world class faculty, but also one of the most affordable MFA programs in the country.